This lesson is still being designed and assembled (Pre-Alpha version)

 Command line basics

-• Basic CLI skills enable efficient navigation and manipulation of data repositories
+• Shell skills enable efficient navigation and manipulation local and remote file systems

 Intro code examples